 Find out how to qualify for residence nil rate band

 To qualify, the person who died must have left their home, or a share of it, to their direct descendants.

-The estate may also qualify if the person downsized, or sold or gave away, their home after 7 July 2015.
+The estate may also qualify if the person downsized to a lower value property, or sold or gave away their home on or after 8 July 2015.

 The amount will be the lower of the:

-- value of the home, or share the direct descendants
+- value of the home, or share inherited by the direct descendants

-- maximum additional threshold available when the person died
+- maximum residence nil rate band available when the person died

-If an estate is valued at more than £2 million, the amount the estate is entitled to is reduced or tapered away by £1 for every £2 over £2 million.
+The amount the estate is entitled to is reduced or tapered away for estates worth more than £2 million by £1 for every £2 over £2 million.

-You apply the additional threshold against the whole value of the estate not just the value of the home.
+You subtract the allowance from the value of the whole estate, not just the value of the home.

 The residence nil rate band includes any unused residence nil rate band transferred from a husband, wife or civil partner.